ansys/pyaedt-toolkits-antenna/doc/source/Getting_started.rst

       # Desktop is released here
       aedtapp.release_desktop()

 #.
 The API can be used at toolkit level.
-The following commands: Open AEDT, synthesize a Bowtie antenna and model it in HFSS:
+For example, the following commands: Open AEDT, synthesize a Bowtie antenna and model it in HFSS:

     .. code:: python